When is Talaroo open?

 Pets are welcome at Talaroo but must be well supervised and declared when booking.
 Pets are not allowed on tours nor in the café/reception area.
-Pets should not be left unattended for more than one hour and must be on a leash at all times when not contained in your van or vehicle.
+Pets should not be left unattended and must be on a leash at all times when not contained in your van or vehicle.
 You must pick up after your pet and take waste bags away with you when you leave.
 We reserve the right to ask you to leave without a refund if your pet is disturbing other guests.

 Can we visit for the day if we’re not staying overnight?

 Yes, absolutely!
 We have guided tours running throughout the day (bookings are essential as numbers are limited) and a café serving snacks and drinks.
 You can also walk to the Einasleigh River for a dip or fish, complete our new Talaroo Bike Trail or have a refreshing dip in our new swimming pool.
 (Please note the bike trail and swimming pool are due to open late April 2023 weather permitting).

 What size are the sites and what facilities do they have?